 My training was with the IKON Institute of Australia.
 Transpersonal psychotherapy is recognised by the International Institute for Complementary Therapies (IICT), as well as other leading Counselling Associations within Australia such as the Counselling Association of South Australia (CASA), and the Australian Association of Holistic and Transpersonal Counsellors (AAHTC).
 I currently hold professional membership with the IICT for all of my services and modalities.
 Is there any specific area as a counsellor that you work within?

 I specialise in supporting people experiencing grief, loss, depression, anxiety, and those who are going through an existential crisis as they search for purpose, meaning and value in their life.
-I also counsel people who suffer from a type of seasonal depression known as Seasonal Affective Disorder (SAD).
 Last but not least, as a result of my specialised training in transpersonal psychotherapy, I provide support to people who are grappling with spiritual emergence / emergency.
 For an excellent, and detailed explanation on this topic, I encourage you to visit the Spiritual Emergence Network Australia.

 If I am not living in Adelaide, or can’t make sessions face to face, can I still book counselling sessions with you?